 Nevertheless, there was an alternate strategy you can use to survive Ultima: to drain Magic Master’s 50k MP just a few point at a time using Osmose or Rasp, and by waiting it out as it casts magic.
 Once it runs out of MP, it will die on its own, with no Ultima.
 This took forever, but we were stubborn as a team and let it happen, turn after exhausting turn.
 I had to get up and go to the bathroom in the middle of the fight!
 Obviously we can’t blame the game for our choice of strategy, but we were absolutely furious at the game for putting this almost certain instant kill trap at the end of such an extended dungeon.
 Between anger and boredom, maybe it’s no surprise that I didn’t take adequate notes on this section even after I passed the controls back to Kyle!

 My notes pick up briefly here to mention that we finally tracked down Sabin’s master, Duncan, to a cross of trees near Narshe, where he taught Sabin his top-level Blitz for free.
-Unfortunately, my notes are just as inadequate here as before, with just one sentence remaining before the end of our play session, despite Kyle being in control.
-This probably implied that it was late in the night and I was very tired and angry after the Magic Master, because this one sentence is supposed to cover an entire dungeon’s worth of play.
+Unfortunately, my notes are just as inadequate here as before, with just one sentence remaining before the end of our play session, despite Kyle being in control and me presumably at my keyboard.
+This probably implied that it was late in the night and I was very tired and angry after the Magic Master, because this one sentence is supposed to cover an entire dungeon’s worth of play!